Bears fall just short on first playoff hole

 Bears are leader in clubhouse after second round

 First round suspended due to lightning with BU through 11 holes

-Jay Goble is in his second season as head coach of Baylor's women's golf program.
+Jay Goble is in his fourth season as head coach of Baylor's women's golf program.
 In his first year in Waco, Goble led the Lady Bears to the best season in program history and coached the program's first-ever All-American, Hayley Davis.

-After finishing third at the 2012 Big 12 Championship (matching the best in program history), Baylor established school NCAA Regional records for 18-, 36- and 54-hole lows on its way to tying for fifth at the NCAA West Regional in Erie, Colo.
+After finishing third at the 2012 Big 12 Championship (matching then-best in program history), Baylor established school NCAA Regional records for 18-, 36- and 54-hole lows on its way to tying for fifth at the NCAA West Regional in Erie, Colo.
 The Lady Bears' performance in the regional was enough to earn the second NCAA Championship berth in program history.

 Goble arrived in Waco after three seasons as the assistant coach at Southeastern Conference power Florida.
 Goble also previously served as an instructor at the prestigious IMG David Leadbetter Golf Academy in Bradenton, Fla.

 Prior to coming to Baylor, Goble helped Florida to a 10th-place (tie) finish at the 2011 NCAA Women's Golf Championships in College Station, Texas.
 It marked the program's 18th top 10 national finish all-time, its highest since a ninth-place showing in 2008, and allowed the tradition-rich program a return to the national spotlight after missing the NCAA field the previous two seasons.
 Florida finished among the top 10 at nine of 12 tournaments it competed in during the 2010-11 season, including four top-10 finishes and a victory in its own 17-team SunTrust Gator Women's Golf Invitational.